Bylaws of The Green Initiative Fund

-- Any funds not allocated in a given year shall remain in TGIF’s account for future use, with the exception of Coordinator-approved changes to the project budget.
+- Any funds not allocated in a given year shall remain in TGIF’s account for future use.

 - Funds allocated to a project that are not spent within the project time frame shall be returned to TGIF for reallocation, unless the project has submitted and received Committee approval for a timeline adjustment.